Confessions of a Cholera Girl

 (17:59 – 18:04)

 Yeah, yeah.
-I have seen that too.
+I’ve seen that too.
 And it was the storm surge that came through and there was another town.

 (18:05 – 18:19)

-We do not even see it on the maps anymore called Indianola.
+We don’t even see it on the maps anymore called Indianola.
 It was hit by a hurricane not long before that one and it decimated the city.
-But everybody returned to it and then it got hit by another hurricane.
+But everybody returned back to it and then it got hit by another hurricane.

 (18:19 – 18:26)

-And now it is not there anymore.
+And now it’s not there anymore.
 There is no Indianola, Texas.
-And so, the people are not stupid.
+And so the people aren’t stupid.

 (18:26 – 18:32)

-They were like, well, we are here on Galveston.
-It is essentially just a big sandbar.
+They were like, well, we’re here on Galveston.
+It’s essentially just a big sandbar.
 Maybe we need a seawall.

 (18:32 – 18:36)